unterstein/dcos-beer-demo/README.md

 Imagine we had a huge data set that doesn't fit in memory, but we want to do analysis on this data anyway.
 Let's use Map/Reduce to solve this issue.

 ### 5.1 Install Zeppelin
 First we need to install Zeppelin.
 Run `dcos package install zeppelin`.
-Zeppelin is a web notebook <!--not sure if this is a correct change --> where you can post Scala code to a big text input field.
+Zeppelin is a web notebook where you can post Scala code to a big text input field.
 When you hit the compile button, this Scala code will be compiled and executed in a Spark cluster.

 ### 5.2 Do the analytics
 If you go the the DC/OS UI in the Services section of the DC/OS UI and hover over the Zeppelin application, you will see a link to an external application.
 Follow this link to access the Zeppelin UI.
 On the left hand side, you will see an option to upload a noteboo;.
 Upload the `zeppelin-analysis.json` file.
 When you now open the notebook, you will see a predefined Spark job.